agile-ts/documentation/docs/packages/core/features/collection/group/Methods.md

 ## `add()`

-We use the `add()` method to add itemKey/s to the Group.
+We use the `add()` method to add `itemKey/s` to the Group.
 ```ts {2}
 const MY_GROUP = MY_COLLECTION.createGroup('myGroup', [1, 2, 3]);
 MY_GROUP.add(7);
 MY_GROUP.value; // Returns '[1, 2, 3, 7]'
 ```
 By default, the `itemKey` will be added at the end of Group value array.
-We can change this behavior by changing the `method` to 'unshift' in the configuration object.
+We can configure this behavior by changing the `method` property in the configuration object.
 ```ts
 MY_GROUP.add(9, {method: 'unshift'});
 MY_GROUP.value; // Returns '[9, 1, 2, 3, 7]'